adamshostack/DFD3/README.md

 ## Double headed arrows
 Are easier to draw.
 They don't show initiation of a connection, which is sad, and that can be shown with one arrowhead filled, the other open.

+## Notes
+I'm told that Gane and Sarson also used rounded rectangles long before me.
+(Gane, Chris; Sarson, Trish.
+Structured Systems Analysis: Tools and Techniques, 1979.)